aws/aws-cdk/packages/aws-cdk-lib/core/README.md

 ```

 In all scenarios, application authors can use priority values to ensure their aspects run in the desired order relative to other aspects, whether
 those are their own or from third-party libraries.
-The standard priority ranges (200 for mutating, 600 default, 1000 for readonly) provide
+The standard priority ranges (200 for mutating, 500 default, 1000 for readonly) provide
 guidance while still allowing full flexibility through custom priority values.

-### Aspect Stabilization

-By default, Aspect invocation runs once on the construct tree.
-This means that nested Aspects (Aspects that create
-new Aspects) are not invoked and nodes created by Aspects at a higher level of the construct tree will not be visited.

-Using the `@aws-cdk/core:aspectStabilization` feature flag (or passing in `{aspectStabilization: true}` when calling
-`synth()`) will run a stabilization loop when invoking aspects to allow Aspects created by other Aspects to be invoked
-and to ensure that all new nodes created on the construct tree are visited and invoke their inherited Aspects.

 ### Acknowledging Warnings